 We sat for over an hour brainstorming over coffee and homemade blueberry muffins.
-In reality they had most of the elements well in hand.
+In reality, they had most of the elements well in hand.
 If your church is looking for a fundraising idea this is an easy event to put together.
 Food and church go hand in hand and church ladies are experts in feeding large crowds.
 Tea and sandwiches are commonly served in church halls.
-Depending on how popular Downton Abbey is in your community you can turn it into a Downton themed tea which will attract fans from show.
+Depending on how popular Downton Abbey is in your community you can turn it into a Downton-themed tea which will attract fans from the show.

 As I shared recipes from my book to inspire them on an achievable menu, and stories about how other museums and churches have set about holding afternoon teas, some concrete ideas started to take shape.
-Southminster would update their regular tea service by offering live music (the local symphony already performs in the church), making vintage aprons for the servers from old table cloths, make it more intimate by adding smaller tables, and creating tiered tea trays from old plates.
-The ladies will collect teacups, teapots, table clothes from the congregation to create a wonderful eclectic display of color.
+Southminster would update their regular tea service by offering live music (the local symphony already performs in the church), making vintage aprons for the servers from old table cloths, making it more intimate by adding smaller tables and creating tiered tea trays from old plates.
+The ladies will collect teacups, teapots, table clothes from the congregation to create a wonderful eclectic display of colour.
 Prizes will be awarded for best costume or hat.
-Their event will be held in November and hopefully I will be able share pictures.
-Best of luck to Wanda, Jaye, Joan, Linda, Amy and the rest of team of delightful and talented ladies.
+Best of luck to Wanda, Jaye, Joan, Linda, Amy and the rest of the team of delightful and talented ladies.